Trains77/DespawnCommandMod/README.md

 # DespawnCommandMod
-Adds a command that can despawn any entity in Minecraft
+Adds a command that can despawn any entity for Fabric Minecraft 1.19.2